Skip to main content

 Moisture Migration: The Hidden Stability Issue

 Dragée is a composite system with moisture gradients: cores (nuts: 4-6% moisture, chocolate: 1-2%) coated with sugar (0.5-2% after drying) or chocolate (1-2%).
-Any moisture gradient drives water migration, potentially causing texture changes, sugar dissolution, or fat bloom.
+Wherever the water activity (aw) of the core differs from the coating, water slowly migrates from high aw to low aw until equilibrium — gradually altering texture, dissolving sugar, or triggering fat bloom on the surface.

 Core TypeCore awSugar Coating awΔawMigration Risk